 Within SAP production planning modules there are five key master data elements to be maintained: Material Master, BOM, Work Center, Routing, and Production Version.

 Production Planning Master Data Elements

-During the material requirement planning (MRP) run, the system also checks for the availability of various materials used for production at different stages.
-The system uses master data such as bill of material (BOM) and current available or planned supply.
+During the MRP run, the system also checks for the availability of various materials used for production at different stages.
+The system uses master data such as BOM and current available or planned supply.
 In the case of insufficient inventory, purchase requisitions are created for materials which are externally procured, and planned orders are created for in-house produced materials.
 These purchase requisitions and planned orders initiate the procurement cycle and the execution cycle of production to which we will focus on the execution cycle for this blog.

 Keep the Planned Master Data Separate from the Execution Transaction Data